joshua-shockley/node-db3-challenge/queries.md

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

+select cat.categoryName,
+count(cat.categoryId) as count
+from products as pod
+join categories as cat on pod.categoryId = cat.categoryId
+group by cat.categoryName

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

+SELECT
+od.orderId,
+sum(od.quantity) as ItemCount
+FROM [OrderDetails] as od
+group by od.orderId